-In a quest to deepen my lay understanding of this mystical world, I have ventured off the “road less travelled” where I have had my most enlightening experiences.
-I have come across little-known monasteries where tradition and heritage are very much part of their communities.
-A spiritual energy emanates from the pure natural environment in which these ancient monasteries rise in the hidden valleys and on the steep hilltops of Tibet, Ladakh and the south-western Chinese province of Sichuan.
+In a quest to deepen my understanding of this mystical world, I have ventured along the “road less travelled” where I have had my most enlightening experiences.
+I have visited little-known monasteries where tradition and heritage are very much part of their local communities.
+These places are infused by a spiritual energy that emanates from the pure natural environment in which they rise, often in the hidden valleys and on the steep hilltops of Tibet, Ladakh and the south-western Chinese province of Sichuan.

-It is here that you can come face to face with the drivers that have spurred so many to seek enlightenment through a monastic life, seeking the true nature of our existence and freedom from human passions by following the Buddha’s path.
+It is here that you can come face to face with the drivers that have spurred so many around the world to seek enlightenment by embracing its philosophy in one way or another on a quest for the true nature of our existence.

 “If you think you are too small to make a difference, try sleeping with a mosquito.”

 Spending time in these sacred places and in the surrounding villages with the help of a trusted expert, learning from the local monks and nuns as they go about their routine of prayers, chants and daily chores, opens the door to gaining a meaningful understanding of the Wheel of Life and how Buddhists make sense of death, rebirth and the suffering that humanity constantly seeks to escape.

 Sitting humbly on floor mats, listening to the monks playing the drums and humming the sutras in their deep guttural voices while young novices scurry around serving bowls of a porridge-like mixture and a cup of yak-butter milk, delivers an unquestionable sense of peace and an openness to the larger world of new experiences.

 If you want to explore the most mystical locations and beliefs of one of the most ancient religions in the world, I will be my pleasure to design a wonderful tailor-made journey of discovery across continental Asia just for you.